Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Discussion

-There are however some limitations with the joint models that INLA can fit at the moment.
-This inference technique is focused on models that can be expressed as latent Gaussian models.
-In addition, although the number of random effects is not limited, the number of correlated random effects is currently limited to 10 although this limit is practical and could be extended if necessary.
+There are however limitations with the INLA methodology.
+In addition to the general ones detailed in Section \ref{CharlimINLA}, some specifically concern the joint models.
+Because this inference technique is designed for models that can be expressed as latent Gaussian models, some nonlinear mixed submodels can not be considered.
+In addition, although the number of random effects is not limited, the number of correlated random effects is currently limited to 20 although this limit is practical and could be extended if necessary.
 As illustrated in the application, it does not preclude the inclusion of multiple independent groups of correlated random effects in a model.
-Also there is often interest in deriving individual prediction from the fitted model.
-This is not specifically implemented yet but the Bayesian properties of the model and the function available to sample from the joint posterior distribution makes it easy to compute any prediction based on the model's output.\\
+Furtermore, there is often interest in deriving individual predictions from the fitted model.
+This is not specifically implemented yet but the Bayesian properties of the model and the function available to sample from the joint posterior distribution make it easy to compute any prediction based on the model's output.\\